Regulation of Lipid Catabolism

 There is a transporter on the inner mitochondrial membrane called Carnitine Acyltransferase (CAT).
 This transporter only works with the carnitine conjugated fatty acids, so this transport system requires carnitine for its activity.
 As we will discuss in the non-protein compounds made from amino acids unit, carnitine can be made endogenously from the essential amino acid lysine.
 Carnitine can also be obtained in the diet, with particularly high levels in red meat.

+Malonyl-CoA inhibits CPTI.
 This is the most important regulatory step in fatty acid oxidation.
-If Acetyl-CoA Carboxylase is activated due to an excess of Acetyl-CoA, Citrate or insulin signaling, then there is a buildup of its product Malonyl-CoA in the cytoplasm.
+If Acetyl-CoA Carboxylase is activated due to an excess of Acetyl-CoA, Citrate or insulin signalingRefer back to the lipid synthesis notes/lecture for more information, then there is a buildup of its product Malonyl-CoA in the cytoplasm.
 This product potently inhibits CPTI (McGarry, Mannaerts, and Foster 1977).
 The result of this is to prevent fatty acid import into the mitochondria and therefore fatty acid oxidation.
 The activated fatty acids are then shuttled towards triglyceride synthesis rather than oxidation.
-This regulatory process is illustrated in Figure [fig:acc].
-The flip side of this inhibition is that when AMPK or PKA are active, ACC is inhibited, Malonyl-CoA is reduced and CPTI is active.
+This regulatory process is illustrated in Figure \(\ref{fig:acc}\).
+The flip side of this inhibition is that when AMPK or PKAVia activation by adrenaline or glucagon for example. are active, ACC is inhibited, Malonyl-CoA is reduced and CPTI is active.
 In this way, energy demand or adrenaline can promote fatty acid oxidation.

 Once the Acyl-CoA is inside the mitochondria, oxidation occurs through a series of enzymatic reactions.
 These reactions proceed in a serial manner to extract one Acetyl-CoA at a time, removing two carbons each cycle.
 The cycles consist of the following: